-On April 30th, 2022, the 7th edition of Digital Wolf Magazine will be released called Art Beats Stigma.
+On April 30th, 2022, the 7th edition of Digital Wolf Magazine was released called Art Beats Stigma.
 The focus is on how art- in whatever form it takes- can change the conversation by bridging the gap between those struggling related to mental health or substance use issues, and the communities they might feel alienated from.
-We are releasing this edition just in time for Mental Health Awareness Month in May.

 Collaborating with us on this edition are: